 Non-essential federal government offices close on this holiday, including all United States Post Offices.
 As a result, postal workers make no deliveries.
-Additionally, all federal workers are paid for the holiday.
-However, those who are required to work, sometimes receive holiday pay in addition to their wages.
+Additionally, all federal workers receive holiday pay on Veterans Day.
+However, those who are required to work sometimes receive holiday pay in addition to their wages.

 Attend a ceremony and take a veteran you know out for a meal.
 Organize a veteran appreciation luncheon at your work or in your community.

 The United States Marine Corps customarily observes its birthday (November 10, 1775) and Veterans Day as a 96-hour liberty period.